jnoortheen/vscode-xonsh/README.md

   + code snippets inside `markdown` files also work.

-* Autocompletion with Language server protocol.
+* Other IDE like features using Language server protocol.
   + [pylsp](https://github.com/python-lsp/python-lsp-server) is used for jedi completion.

 ## Installation